 “They try to hack the entire system in one go,” Martel says, “and then get lost in the shuffle and wonder why.
 They also may misunderstand what EX is for.
 They think, ‘If the experience is poor, then I can just buy some technology and that’s going to solve it.’
 EX goes deeper than that.”

-The centrality of EX is dawning on organizations regardless of sector or size—a key takeaway from Citrix’s recently published report, “Thrive with employee experience: Three principles to guide your EX strategy.”
+The centrality of EX is dawning on organizations regardless of sector or size—a key takeaway from Citrix’s recently published report, “A roadmap for unlocking employee experience.”
 Indeed, organizations are spending hundreds of millions on EX and engagement strategies, yet because they aren’t set up to implement recommendations they gather from surveys—or are too siloed in their thinking—the return on those investments may prove elusive or never materialize.
 Poor survey results and stubborn employee attrition rates can make EX investments feel expendable, even wasteful.

 Against this backdrop, how should true believers make the case for EX, or even identify where to begin?